CZ-RBelo/QuizMultipleChoice/README.md

-# Repository Name

-## Table of Contents

-*
+# Quiz Multiple-Choice Questions

-### Repository
+### Repository description

-### Description

-The XXXXXXX website is divided into XXX elements:
+This is an application that intends to simulate a timed Quiz with multiple-choice questions.
+When the game ends, it displays the highest scores and gives the user the ability to save their initials and their score.
+The application has a mobile-responsive user interface that will run in the browser and will present dynamically updated HTML and CSS through JavaScript code.

+## Instructions

+When the user presses the start button a timer starts and the first question appears.

+* Each multiple-choice question contains buttons for each answer;
+* When the answer is clicked, the next question appears;
+* If the answer clicked was incorrect then subtract 10 seconds from the timer.

+The quiz should end when all questions are answered or the timer reaches 0.

 ### Mock-Up

-The images below illustrates the XXXXXXXX web page appearance:
+The images below illustrates the Quiz Multiple-Choice Questions web page appearance:

 ![Desktop web page mock-up](images/)